Eykthirnyr/OSM-Business-Scraper/README.md

 ## Features
 - Input latitude, longitude, and search radius (in kilometers)
 - Select business categories from a predefined list (e.g., restaurants, banks, shops)
+- Display categories in an organized grid format for easy selection
+- Centered "Check All" and "Uncheck All" buttons for user convenience
 - Fetch business data based on the selected categories
+- Exclude businesses without a phone number with a simple checkbox
 - Remove duplicate business names
 - Save the results in an Excel file (`businesses.xlsx`)
-- Exclude businesses without a phone number
+- Interactive map integration for selecting location coordinates
+- Clickable link to the developer's website and a GitHub repository button
+- Fixed-size GUI for a consistent user experience

 ## Requirements
 The app requires the following Python modules:
 - `requests`
 - `tkinter`
 - `openpyxl`
+- `tkintermapview`

 If the modules are not installed, the app will automatically install them.